CodingSakshi/FitSheet/readme.md

 ### Overview

 - This app lets you log and track workouts using natural language input.
-- It integrates with Nutritionix to fetch input data and process it.
+- It integrates with Nutritionix to input data and process it.
 - And used Google Sheets API to record data (date, time, exercise name, duration, calories) to a Google Sheet.

 ### Obtain API Keys and Endpoints